Redscan Managed SOC Services

 Building and implementing a SOC is far from an overnight process.
 It requires an extensive period of design and strategy planning, in which SOC processes are created and training is undertaken.

 The work isn’t over after implementation – SOC use cases need to be developed and the facility has to be maintained and developed over time.
-For any organisation lacking the resources to build and staff 24/7 operation, a managed SOC is a cost-effective option to help bridge the gap.
+For any organisation lacking the resources to build and staff 24/7 operation, a co-managed SOC or fully-managed SOC will prove a cost-effective option to help bridge the gap.

 - What is a managed SOC?